Richardtugwell/lucee-fw1-simple-todo/README.md

 ##Simple ToDo app using Lucee / FW1 / AngularJS / Bootstrap for deployment on Heroku

-Demo: [https://lucee-fw1-todo.herokuapp.com/](https://lucee-fw1-todo.herokuapp.com/) (Note that DB is recreated every time the Heroku app is rebooted)
+Demo: [https://lucee-fw1-todo.herokuapp.com/](https://lucee-fw1-todo.herokuapp.com/) (Note that DB is recreated every time the Heroku dyno is rebooted)

 ####Credits/Notes:
 This began as a fork of Mike Sprague's [lucee-heroku-template](https://github.com/writecodedrinkcoffee/lucee-heroku-template) project.